 Last year, we spent all day helping to feed the homeless and pass out clothing and toiletry items at the Union Rescue Mission in downtown Los Angeles.
 It was a humbling experience and a reminder to be grateful for basic needs of food and shelter.

-December 2015, I was voted in a council member of the GAN Graziadio Alumni Network, which I served for 2 years.
-My main focus has been the launch of the Waves Ignite entrepreneurial community/platform.
+On December 2015, I was voted in a council member of the GAN Graziadio Alumni Network, which I served for 2 years.
+My main focus was the launch of the Waves Ignite entrepreneurial community/platform.
 Pepperdine University has a rich tradition of serving and helping others, which aligns with my core values.
 Towards that end, I have volunteered many hours helping alumni through an Evisor platform; assisting them with career advice, resume crafting, entrepreneurship, etc. I was awarded the GAN Council STAR award for my service.

 For numerous years, I have supported Tony Hawk’s Standup For Skateparks yearly event in Beverly Hills at Ron Burkle’s Green Acres Estate.
 My company Bamboo Skateboards has graciously donated longboards and skateboards, which further helps generate about $950,000 each year to help fund the building of skateparks in low income areas.

 Giving back was always deeply routed in my company Bamboo Skateboards from day 1.